polterguy/magic/README.md

 The system is particularly well suited for creating AI agents.

+## MCP support

+Magic comes with MCP support out of the box.
+Install the plugin called _"mcp"_, and configure Claude Cowork/Code or OpenAI's Codex to use Magic cloud as an MCP server, and Claude/Codex is automagically extended with all HTTP endpoint files you've got in your _"modules"_ folder.

 ## Headless Browser

 Magic contains a headless browser, PuppeteerSharp specifically, that allows you to browse the web as a human being, fill out forms, click buttons, etc.